uport-project/uport-credentials/docs/reference/index.md

 ### credentials.verifyDisclosure(token) ⇒ <code>Promise.&lt;Object, Error&gt;</code>
 Verify and return profile from a [Selective Disclosure Response JWT](https://github.com/uport-project/specs/blob/develop/messages/shareresp.md).

-The main difference between this and `verifyDisclosureResponse()` is that it does not verify the challenge.
+The main difference between this and `authenticateDisclosureResponse()` is that it does not verify the challenge.
 This can be used to verify user profiles that have been shared through other methods such as QR codes and messages.

 **Kind**: instance method of [<code>Credentials</code>](#Credentials)